egemenkopuz/temporal-bevfusion/README.md

 - **--include-combined** if you would like to save the visuals containing both predictions and ground truths
 - **--save-bboxes** if you would like to save the bounding boxes as npy files
+- **--save-scores** if you would like to save the scores as npy files
 - **--save-labels** if you would like to save the labels as npy files
 - **--max-samples N** if you would like to visualize only a subset of the dataset, example 100
 - **--bbox-score N** if you would like to visualize only the bounding boxes with a score higher than N, example: 0.1